MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/sdn-egress.md

 ## Virtual network unbilled address ranges (whitelist of IP ranges)

-You can find unbilled address ranges under the “*UnbilledAddressRanges*” property of an existing virtual Network.
+You can find unbilled address ranges under the **UnbilledAddressRanges** property of an existing virtual Network.
 By default, there is no address ranges added.

 ![Virtual network unbilled address ranges (whitelist of IP ranges)](../media/Sdn-intro/whitelist-of-ip-ranges.png)

 ## Manage the unbilled address ranges of a virtual network

-You can manage which data transfer/traffic to the destination IPs defined in the *UnbilledAddressRange* property of a virtual network.
+You can manage which data transfer/traffic to the destination IPs defined in the **UnbilledAddressRange** property of a virtual network.

 >[!NOTE]
 >These destination IPs do not get metered.

-1. Create a *UnbilledAddressRanges* property.
+1. Create a **UnbilledAddressRanges** property.

     ```PowerShell
     $unbilled = (Get-NetworkControllerVirtualNetwork -ConnectionUri $uri -ResourceID VirtualNetworkResourceID)